Fredrik Bremberg

 Per Fredrik Bremberg (born Per Fredrik Lindquist on 21 June 1973) is a Swedish former professional ice hockey player.
-He was drafted in the third round, 55th overall, by the New Jersey Devils in the 1991 NHL Entry Draft.
-He played eight games in the National Hockey League with the Edmonton Oilers in the 1998–99 season.
+He was drafted in the third round, 55th overall, by the New Jersey Devils in the 1991 NHL entry draft.
+He played eight games in the National Hockey League (NHL) with the Edmonton Oilers in the 1998–99 season.

 Bremberg is the all-time leader in regular season points scored in Elitserien.
 He took the record from Jörgen Jönsson on 29 January 2009 — just ten days after Jönsson set it himself.